 WordPress syntax error makes your site inaccessible to you and your readers.
-Although this issue can be an annoyance, the good thing is the error message tells you exactly where to look to resolve it, so it is often pretty easy to fix.
+Although this issue can be annoying, the good thing is the error message tells you exactly where to look to resolve it.
+So, it is often pretty easy to fix.
 This tutorial will show you how to fix WordPress syntax error and return your site to full function.

 - Steps to Fix WordPress Syntax Error.

 Syntax error usually occurs after you have made some changes to your website.

 You may have installed a new plugin or theme.
 Also, you may recently have made some code edits to add certain features to your WordPress site.

 Depending on the changes you made, you can quite easily pinpoint the source of the error, and make the needed corrections to fix it.

 When you recently installed a plugin or theme

 If you recently added a plugin or theme to your website and WordPress Syntax Error showed up, your best bet would be to remove these new additions to return site functionality.

 To do this, you would need to manually disable the new plugin or theme.
 Use these guides to learn how.

 If you recently made code edits to your site